Larry Tesler: Personal life

 After his first marriage ended in divorce in 1969, Tesler married Colleen Barton, a geophysicist.

 Tesler had kept his countercultural attitudes beyond his early career, which he became known for at his other positions.
 He also maintained an attitude that being successful in Silicon Valley was a "rite of passage", and those who succeed should try to help fund new ventures and to educate others.
-The Computer History Museum, on Tesler's death, described Tesler as having "combined computer science training with a counterculture vision that computers should be for everyone".
+The Computer History Museum, on Tesler's death, described him as having "combined computer science training with a counterculture vision that computers should be for everyone".

 Tesler maintained his strong preference for modeless software well beyond his time at PARC.
 To promote his preference, as of 1995, Tesler equipped his automobile with a personalized California license plate reading "NOMODES".
-Along with others, he had also been using the phrase "Don't Mode Me In" for years, as a rallying cry to eliminate or reduce modes usage.
-His personal website was located at "nomodes.com" and on Twitter had used the handle "@nomodes".
+Along with others, he had also been using the phrase "Don't Mode Me In" for years, as a rallying cry to eliminate or reduce usage of modes.
+His personal website was located at nomodes.com (maintained by his family now for historical reference), and on Twitter he had used the handle "@nomodes".

 Tesler died in Portola Valley, California, on February 16, 2020, at the age of 74.